Skip to main content

 • Build a production-ready customer support agent in minutes

-You will build a customer support application in Node.js using AI Gateway, where the support queries have access to the relevant business context from a knowledge base.
-The system will include a primary model (GPT-4o) and a fallback model (Claude Sonnet) that automatically activates during rate limits or outages.
-You’ll also learn to implement caching for user queries, contact tracing to monitor per-user LLM request volumes, and thread tracking to visualize complete conversation flows between users and the assistant.
+This tutorial builds a customer support application in Node.js using AI Gateway, where support queries have access to relevant business context from a Knowledge Base.
+The system includes a primary model (GPT-4o) and a fallback model (Claude Sonnet) that automatically activates during rate limits or outages.
+The tutorial also covers caching for user queries, identity tracing to monitor per-user LLM request volumes, and Thread tracking to visualize complete conversation flows between users and the assistant.

 What is AI gateway?